mislavcimpersak/devops-on-demand/README.md

 ### Django Configuration

+Again, using [Django-Configurations](https://github.com/jazzband/django-configurations) is a total overkill for this project, but is a smart thing to use in a project from the beginning if it ever grows (ok, this one won't 😇 ).

 To ease first time run, by default development config (`devops_on_demand.settings.DevConfig`) will be used.

 ### `.env` file

+Another overkill: [Django-environ](https://github.com/joke2k/django-environ/), but a smart practice.

 All required environment variables for the project are available in `.env` file.
 `.env` file is included in this repo, but in a real life scenario this file should not be commited to VCS.
 It is commited in this repo to get the person who is running the code in front of a working project as soon as possible.

 ### Tests

-Whole code is covered with tests and the acceptance tests are in `maintenance/tests/test_exercise_acceptance.py`.
+Whole code is covered with tests and additional acceptance tests are in `maintenance/tests/test_exercise_acceptance.py`.

 #### pytest